allthingsnew/grid-it/README.md

 ## Semantic Media Queries

-You may extend the grid breakpoint included here by creating your own media queries and then building the grid classes within those queries using different grids.
+You may extend the grid breakpoint included here by creating your own media queries and then building the grid classes within those queries using different grid schemas.
 To accomplish this utilize the `grid-classes` mixin like so:

 ```scss
 // Creates a new 16-column grid with classes ranging from .bp2-one to .bp2-sixteen